 I am very pleased with this one.
 I like the background toning and you can see my other popular feature, white brush squirt.
-That feeling I loved the most, feeling of my hands all dirty afterward. ( I simply dip the brush in color and scrape my finger over the hairs to create small dots over the paper) And ghost figures are a must.
+That feeling I loved the most, the feeling of my hands all dirty afterward. ( I simply dip the brush in color and scrape my finger over the hairs to create small dots over the paper) And ghost figures are a must.

 Combination of temper colors and carbon.
-I like the color combination with dot background and the toning.
+I like the color combination with the dot background and the toning.
 Love it but it still lays in my trash box since 2009.

 “Picasso nose” lady with watercolor pencils and my famous squirt of color.